abpframework/abp/docs/en/Background-Jobs-Hangfire.md

     // ... others

-    app.UseHangfireDashboard(); //should add to the request pipeline before the app.UseConfiguredEndpoints() app.UseConfiguredEndpoints();
+    app.UseAbpHangfireDashboard(); //should add to the request pipeline before the app.UseConfiguredEndpoints() app.UseConfiguredEndpoints();
  }
 ````